 For this foot bath, dissolve about 1 cup (225g) of Epson salts in 1 gallon (about 5l) of warm water.
 For the treatment to be effective a dog needs to stand in the Epsom salts bath for around 10 minutes.

-Epson salts is also beneficial for sore muscles, swelling, stiffness and pain… and I’m speaking from my own personal experience here.
+Epson salts are also beneficial for sore muscles, swelling, stiffness, and pain… and I’m speaking from my own personal experience here.